-My two older kids went to Old Orchard Beach in Maine for a week with their grandparents earlier this month and Mason came home with a bucket full of seashells he picked up off the beach.
-Most of them were broken and they were all bleached white from the salt and sun.
-Since he spent the time to find them, I thought it would be great to actually make them into something – something that, when looked at, reminded him of the amazing week he had.
+My kids go to Old Orchard Beach in Maine for a week with their grandparents every summer and they always come home with a bucket full of seashells that they picked up off the beach.
+Most of them are broken and bleached white from the salt and sun.
+Since they spend the time finding them and it’s a memory that they make each summer, I thought it would be great to actually turn them into something – something that, when looked at, remind them of the amazing time they have with their grandparents.
+After hearing them clink around in the bucket, I thought that they would make perfect Seashell wind chimes!

 First I used a small drill bit and drilled through the starfish, shells and vase filler: